sdmakwana/Face-Recoginization-AMWOS/README.md

-# Face Recoginization: A Mordan Way of Security
+# Face Recoginization: A Modern Way of Security

 Face Recognition application with owner and stranger detection.